 For those with five to nine years of experience, average earnings amount to $52K per year.
 The largest fraction of The Northwestern Mutual Life Insurance Company people (50 percent) have been working for one to four years and earn $38K annually on average.

 Certifications and Degrees

-Salaries approach $49K annually for Certified Financial Planners; non-accredited workers make much less.
-Bigger paychecks are awarded to FINRA Series 7 General Securities Representatives with credentials; these people earn approximately $48K per year on average.
-It pays to have a Bachelor of Business Administration (BBA), Management Information Systems (MIS) at The Northwestern Mutual Life Insurance Company — these employees make the most at $59K annually.
+Certified Financial Planners receive bigger paychecks ($49K per year) than those without credentials.
+Bigger paychecks are awarded to FINRA Series 7 General Securities Representatives with credentials; these people earn around $48K annually on average.
+Regarding salaries and education, The Northwestern Mutual Life Insurance Company pays those with a Bachelor of Business Administration (BBA), Management Information Systems (MIS) the most — approximately $59K.

 Benefits and Perks

-Paid time off is in short supply here, with only two in five employees receiving paid vacation and one in eight survey participants receiving paid sick days.
-The Northwestern Mutual Life Insurance Company helps its workers sock away funds for retirement, offering plans such as a 401(k) plan and a company pension plan.
-The larger part of employees can count on health insurance, and roughly one-half of workers have dental coverage as a benefit.
-The company also dishes out perks such as life insurance, tuition reimbursement, and flexible hours.
+Paid time off is in short supply here, with only two in five respondents receiving paid vacation and one in eight workers receiving paid sick days.
+Workers can easily stock up on retirement savings by participating in several options such as a 401(k) plan and a company pension plan.
+Perks cover health insurance for a majority of workers and dental coverage for around half of workers.
+Employees can also look forward to life insurance, tuition reimbursement, and flexible hours.